Tiki’s guide to the climate emergency

 Hey humans!

 People have got to stop using carbon-based fuels starting now.
 But you aren’t doing, so there’s little chance of keeping global temperatures within the 1.5°C limit, set out as an important goal in the 2015 Paris conference.
 The latest report from the IPCC shows that global temperatures are already higher than they had predicted.
+And the summer of 2023 broke many records for being the hottest since records began, and the trend continues.
 The message is very clear: quit using carbon-based fuels starting now so that by 2050, there is no more carbon pollution of our planet’s atmosphere.

 And now for… Rapper Baba Brinkman’s take on the IPCC predictions and warnings for the future.
 Don’t watch if you are easily scared !